H. G. Dietz

 Relatively new used lenses often are being sold for a reason that has something to do with usability or image quality of the lens, whereas old lenses are often well-kept treasures from estate sales, people who got incompatible new digital cameras, etc. It's been my experience that younger lenses are more likely to have fungus or other serious problems than are older lenses.
 I'm not saying you should avoid the newer stuff, just don't expect bargains and carefully check everything as soon as you get it.
 You might have been able to buy that $300 lens for $10 because it has fungus... which will possibly infect and seriously damage your $1,000 DSLR and all your other lenses.

 Modern optics are computer designed, often use aspherical elements, and have highly effective multi-coating... all of which was rarely done 40 years ago.
 Wide-angle and zoom lenses are difficult optical engineering problems, and modern solutions tend to work better than old ones for these types of lenses.
-For example, although all the old lenses I've tested were designed for full frame, I have yet to see a 30+ year old lens wider than 35mm that is significantly sharper at the edges of the APS-C frame at maximum aperture than is typical for modern wide-angle "kit" zooms.
+For example, although the vast majority of the old lenses I've tested were designed for full frame, I have seen only a few 30+ year-old lenses under 50mm that can compete at maximum aperture with the corner sharpness of a typical modern wide-angle "kit" zoom on an APS-C sensor.
+I have no old lenses below 24mm that are optically superior to the Sony E OSS 18-55mm f/3.5-5.6 kit zoom that came with my NEX-5.
 It is hard to find -- and you wouldn't want -- most wide-angle zooms built using 40-year-old technology.

 On the other hand, manual focus lenses were often built with relatively simple metal housings and very tight mechanical tolerances that were largely sacrificed to make auto-focus work in newer lenses, so older manual focus lenses can be expected to be less subject to wear and breakage and often have their optical elements in better alignment than more modern lenses.
 Normal and moderate telephoto lens designs tend to be very simple and have not changed much.
 The result is that, in general, you can expect prime (non-zoom) normal and telephoto lenses from years ago to be relatively good thanks to their construction quality, whereas newer lenses tend to be better for zooms and very wide-angle lenses because they use better designs and aspherical elements.